nattyco/software-bounty-program/bounties/Digital Assets Platform v2.md

 * BCH layer changes to support all network types: changes to BCH to support transactions in any network concurrently.
 [Issue #4658 on Github](https://github.com/bitDubai/fermat/issues/4658)

-Additionaly, and as part of this Bounty the following changes will be added.
+* Chat platform implementation: the team is involved in fixing issues on CHT platform to reach the demo ASAP.
+[Issue #4234 on Github](https://github.com/bitDubai/fermat/issues/4234)

 ### Bounty scope

-#### New Transaction: Asset User Distribution
+#### New Transaction: Distribution of assets between users.

 This transaction will be used to transfer assets between users (Asset User --> Asset User).
 Current existing transactions regarding distribution only involves Asset Issuer --> Asset User actors.